- Download our Moving to Oman Guide (PDF)

 There are many public schools in Oman, and education in these schools is free of charge until the end of secondary education.

 Basic education is separated into two levels.
 The first cycle covers grades one to four, with co-educational options, then cycle two of grades five to ten, which are single-sex, with boys and girls attending separate schools.

 Following these cycles, post-basic or secondary school covers Grades 11 to 12.
 At the secondary level, students can develop both a core specialisation in an area of study, such as science, and have some electives for subjects of interest.
 Alternatively, vocational training programmes are available.

 Private schools in Oman

 Private-sector education remains relatively small, both in terms of schools and students, with most Omanis attending public schools.
 That said, private schooling is largely preferred by expats.
 Private schools have flexibility when selecting their curriculum and resources, but they must be approved by the Ministry of Education.

-Some private bilingual schools offer both Arabic and English, but these expats generally opt for private international schools.
+Some private bilingual schools offer both Arabic and English but, despite this, most expats opt for private international schools.